SendGrid Email Analytics

 Step 3: Set the HTTP POST URL (example below) as the endpoint where SendGrid will stream all of your email data.

 In the settings, select the events you want to post to Keen (why not all of them?).
 To do this, check “All” under the “Select Actions.”
+You can refer to SendGrid’s event documentation for more information on these events.

 That’s it!
 Now, as your emails make their way through SendGrid, all of the event information will be posted to Keen.
 A new Event Collection, aptly named for each type of email event, will be created within your Keen Project.